kyuupichan/electrumx/docs/protocol-methods.rst

   The transaction hash as a hexadecimal string.

-  .. note:: protocol version 1.0 (only) does not respond according to
-     the JSON RPC specification if an error occurs.
+  **Note** protocol version 1.0 (only) does not respond according to the JSON RPC specification if an error occurs.
 If the daemon rejects the transaction, the result is the error message string from the daemon, as if the call were successful.
 The client needs to determine if an error occurred by comparing the result to the expected transaction hash.
-Protocol version 1.1 and later return a JSON RPC error as would be expected.

 **Result Examples**